USL Cup: Competition format

 If a game is tied at the end of regulation, a penalty kick shootout will occur.
 A regulation win is worth three points, a shootout win worth two, and a shootout loss worth one.

 The teams participating in the competition are split into groups of six to seven teams, with each team facing two teams in their group at home, and two others away.
 The top team from each group advances to a knockout round, in addition to the two teams with the most points that do not win their group.

 The first edition of the competition split the teams into three groups of four teams.
 Teams played the other three teams in their group twice, home and away.
 They played an additional two games against two teams in other groups, one at home and one away.
 The top team from each group, plus the team with the most goals scored that did not win their group, advanced to the knockout round.

+Previous USL Cup logo, when the competition was sponsored by Jägermeister.

 Sponsorship

 Jägermeister was announced as the title sponsor for the USL Cup on March 18, 2024, three months after the initial announcement of the tournament and one month before the competition's kickoff.
 The announcement of Jägermeister's sponsorship stated that it was a multi-year agreement.
 USL Championship president Paul McDonough confirmed in an interview with Sports Business Journal that the agreement with Jägermeister was for two seasons, running through the 2025 edition of the competition.
 A lawsuit by ownership of Northern Colorado Hailstorm FC placed the cost of the sponsorship at $300,000 per year.

+On December 16, 2025, USL announced that the USL Cup would be sponsored by Prinx Tires for its 2026 edition.